ScottClaessens/coevolve/README.md

   )
 #> Running MCMC with 4 parallel chains...
 #>
-#> Chain 4 finished in 1165.9 seconds.
+#> Chain 3 finished in 910.2 seconds.
-#> Chain 3 finished in 1551.9 seconds.
+#> Chain 1 finished in 910.8 seconds.
-#> Chain 2 finished in 1591.5 seconds.
+#> Chain 4 finished in 917.5 seconds.
-#> Chain 1 finished in 1601.1 seconds.
+#> Chain 2 finished in 955.5 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 1477.6 seconds.
+#> Mean chain execution time: 923.5 seconds.
-#> Total execution time: 1601.3 seconds.
+#> Total execution time: 955.7 seconds.
-#> Warning: 61 of 2000 (3.0%) transitions ended with a divergence.
+#> Warning: 30 of 2000 (2.0%) transitions ended with a divergence.
 #> See https://mc-stan.org/misc/warnings for details.
 ```